AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 ```
 2 - ϑ₂(1 / √2) / 2 ^ (7/8) ≈ 0.358367
 ```
 Where ϑ is an [elliptic theta](https://mathworld.wolfram.com/JacobiThetaFunctions.html) function.
 I don't know if this constant has a name, but I couldn't find it anywhere.
-When using our previous map turn this into the full positive reals, this becomes `≈ 0.558524`.
+When using our previous map to turn this into the full positive reals, this becomes `≈ 0.558524`.

 Anyway, my whole point with this exercise was to show we can represent real numbers, and many other mathematical structures besides, just fine on computers.
 We don't, and, in fact, shouldn't use floating-point numbers if we're going to take algorithmic complexity seriously.
 The original BDM paper mentions π a few times, saying, for instance,